daverave1212/questguard-starter-adventure/Code/StarterAdventure.md

 # Character Creation
-If there is a Cleric / Paladin, tie Father Alan.
+If there is a Cleric / Paladin, tie Ser Alan.
 *If there is a Druid, they heard rumors of Riven, and wish to meet them If there is a Hunter, they heard rumors of a dragon
 If there is a Mage, they sense a very feit, unusual magic in the air that you have never seen.